AckeeCZ/browserslist-config/README.md

-# browserslist-config
+# @ackee/browserslist-config

-Default browsers list supported in our projects at Ackee
+A default browsers list for our projects in Akcee.